anthr76/infra/docs/tooling/getting-started.md

 │  │  ├─ cluster1/ <- Apply Kustomize overlays from base on cluster 1
 │  │  ├─ cluster2/ <- Apply Kustomize overlays from base on cluster 2
 ```

+More information about Kustomize, and flux is out scope of getting started with this repo but this should get you antiquated enough to understand better the directory layout.